cloudoutloud/clblogs/ipvs-mode.md

 Optionally you can use ipvsadm CLI tool to interact with IP virtual server in the kernel.
 Install using, distro package manager such as ```yum install ipvsadm```

+### Conclusion

+If you do find yourself running large clusters with over 1000 services.
+IPVS mode is the way to go in order to get the efficiency and performance you require.
+Even if you are not running huge amounts of services it may be still worth testing as IPVS may become the defacto standard in future Kubernetes releases.

 ### Links
 [ipvsadm (man-page)](https://linux.die.net/man/8/ipvsadm)

-[IP Virtual Server (wikipedia)](https://en.wikipedia.org/wiki/IP_Virtual_Server)
+[IP Virtual Server (wikipedia)](https://en.wikipedia.org/wiki/IP_Virtual_Server) [kube-proxy(Kuberenets docs)](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/)

-[kube-proxy(Kuberenets docs)](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/)